FCA to probe credit card market

-LONDON Britain's financial watchdog will investigate the 150 billion pound ($250 billion) credit card market to assess if "survival borrowers" who find it difficult to repay are being treated fairly, it said on Thursday.
+LONDON Britain's financial watchdog will investigate the 150 billion pound credit card market to assess if "survival borrowers" who find it difficult to repay are being treated fairly, it said on Thursday.

 The watchdog said 30 million Britons hold at least one credit card, such as those issued by high street banks, and it would explore whether competition in this market was working effectively for consumers, especially those in difficult financial situations.